dipanjanmaity/Dynamic-Sales-Dashboard/README.md

 In this work I built an Interactive Dynamic Dashboard in Excel using Pivot Features, tables & slicers.
 This dashboard tells story about transactional historical data from 2015 to 2017.
 There are total 20,778 transactions.
-The data is contained in three worksheets and lookuped into one worksheet to create this ananlysis.
+The data is contained in three worksheets and lookuped into one worksheet to create this analysis.